Compass Minerals International (CMP) Long-Term Debt Repayments (2016 - 2025)

 Compass Minerals International (CMP) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $10.7 million as the latest value for Q1 2025.

-- Long-Term Debt Repayments was $10.7 million for Q1 2025 at Compass Minerals International, up from $1.6 million in the prior quarter.
+- Long-Term Debt Repayments for Q1 2025 was $10.7 million at Compass Minerals International, up from $1.6 million in the prior quarter.

-- Peak YoY movement for Long-Term Debt Repayments: skyrocketed 5086.67% in 2021, then plummeted 173.46% in 2022.
+- The sharpest move saw Long-Term Debt Repayments surged 5086.67% in 2021, then crashed 99.37% in 2022.

-- Compass Minerals International's Long-Term Debt Repayments stood at $3.3 million in 2021, then crashed by 8757.58% to -$285.7 million in 2022, then skyrocketed by 100.42% to $1.2 million in 2023, then skyrocketed by 33.33% to $1.6 million in 2024, then surged by 568.75% to $10.7 million in 2025.
+- Over 5 years, Long-Term Debt Repayments stood at $3.3 million in 2021, then fell by 24.24% to $2.5 million in 2022, then plummeted by 52.0% to $1.2 million in 2023, then surged by 33.33% to $1.6 million in 2024, then soared by 568.75% to $10.7 million in 2025.